Cookie Consent Manager - Webflow Integration

 By integrating TrustArc Cookie Consent Manager with your Webflow site, you can:

-- Automatically inject cookie banners into your site
+Automatically inject cookie banners into your site

-- Manage and update privacy configurations via TrustArc
+Manage and update privacy configurations via TrustArc

-- Dynamically load scripts based on user location and consent preferences
+Dynamically load scripts based on user location and consent preferences

-- Track consent through standard event listeners and Google Tag Manager
+Track consent through standard event listeners and Google Tag Manager

-- Enable seamless integration with Google Consent Mode
+Enable seamless integration with Google Consent Mode

-- Quickly integrate user tracking consent for Webflow Analyze and Optimize
+Quickly integrate user tracking consent for Webflow Analyze and Optimize

 Implementing Consent Manager on a Webflow Site

-This provides the necessary steps to integrate and deploy the TrustArc Cookie Consent Manager (CCM) onto your Webflow site.
+This section provides the steps to integrate and deploy the TrustArc Cookie Consent Manager (CCM) onto your Webflow site.
 The process involves installing the application, authorizing its access to your Webflow custom code, and configuring the essential parameters for your cookie banner.

-- Install and open the Trustarc Cookie Consent Manager (CCM) app.
+Install and open the TrustArc Cookie Consent Manager (CCM) app.

 Authorize the app to access your Webflow site.
 This grants permissions to read and update the custom code on your Webflow pages.